vimleshkumarkanaujiya/OpenCV/README.md

 # OpenCV
-This repo contains practice example for beginners who are willing to learn OpenCV
+This repo contains practice example for beginners who are willing to learn OpenCV.

 <h3>Follow the steps to install OpenCV library on Ubuntu Linux</h3>